 After we had been there a number of days, a prophet named Agabus came down from Judea.
 (Acts 21:8-10 NIV)

-2. Christian prophecies are not given on demand or under pressure.
+2. Prophecies are not given on demand or under pressure.

 The New Testament does not record anyone prophesying upon request or anyone seeking a prophetic word.
 For instance, Agabus was known as a prophet, but we have no record of anyone asking him for a prophecy.
 Prophecies are given freely without coercion.
 While some people requested the word of the Lord from Old Testament prophets, this practice does not continue after the death and resurrection of Christ.
 We no longer have to seek God’s Word because it has been given to us in the gospel.

-3. Christian prophets remain in control of their normal faculties when giving a prophecy.
+3. Prophets remain in control of their normal faculties when giving a prophecy.

 The spirits of prophets are subject to the control of prophets.
 For God is not a God of disorder but of peace—as in all the congregations of the Lord’s people.
 (1 Cor 14:32-33)

-4. Christian prophecies are primarily addressed to the church—the body of believers—for the purpose of edifying all believers.
+4. Prophecies are primarily addressed to the church—the body of believers—for the purpose of edifying all believers.

-In the New Testament prophecies are delivered in public to groups of believers.
+In the majority of New Testament references, prophecies are delivered in public to groups of believers.
 They are not given in one-on-one meetings or through private correspondence.
+And their purpose is to edify the church, meaning to strengthen, encourage, and comfort the entire church in its faith in Christ.
+As the final book of the Bible says, “the testimony about Jesus is the spirit of prophecy” (Rev 19:10 NET).

-5. When Christian prophecies are given to individuals, they are given in a public setting with a focus on the advance of the gospel.
+5. When prophecies are given to individuals, they are given in a public setting with a focus on advancing the gospel.

 Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod the tetrarch) and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 So after they had fasted and prayed, they placed their hands on them and sent them off.
 (Acts 13:1-3)